 GUIDELINES FOR AUTHORS

-An Exclusive Right-to-Publish License Form (ELF) for accepted papers: ELF (for EG only events)
+A Right-to-Publish License Form (LF) for accepted papers: LF (for EG only events)

 This has to be printed, signed by every author and faxed to the publisher when you submit the camera-ready copy of your EG Workshop paper.
 A scan of the document sent by email is also acceptable.
 If the event uses SRM, authors can upload the scan during submission of the final documents.